alkem-io/website/content/english/about/_index.md

 banner_structure:
   title: "Introducing Alkemio's Structure"
   subtitle: "Our Structure"
   description: "Steward-ownership for smaller companies is a nascent and evolving concept.
+We are learning by doing, and have benefitted from inputs from other trailblazing organizations, including [*We Are Stewards*](http://wearestewards.nl/), and [*Purpose*](https://purpose-economy.org/en/).
+  \n\n
+  We also want to help other organizations navigate this path.
+  \n\n
-We are learning by doing, and have benefitted from inputs from other trailblazing organisations, including We Are Stewards, and Purpose.
-We also want to help other organisation navigate this path; to help facilitate this knowledge sharing, we have publicly shared all relevant resources.
-For a detailed understanding of our structure, please head to [**this page**](/structure)."
+  To help facilitate this knowledge sharing, we have publicly shared all relevant resources.
+For a detailed explanation of our choices, all documents and in depth overview of our structure, please head to [**this page**](/structure)."
   image: "images/alkemio-group-structure.svg"
 ---